This is how one person runs everything

 You've been babysitting your AI

-Your machine, your risk
+Your computer, your risk

 Your agent runs on your personal computer, so you either approve every action or let it loose on your files, your credentials, your environment.
 Either way, it's your problem.